 Add an application

+Add an application is seprated in several process steps:

 The employee of a product who is nominated to maintain the application data in MEGA is the Product MEGA contact (role in MEGA: DBG Application Portfolio Manager).
 He/she sets up a new application and assigns at least an IT contributor (role in MEGA: DBG Application Manager) to it.

-Then the application will be flagged as “on-boarding” and data fields will be completed.
+Then the Product MEGA contact has to flag (see figure below) the application regarding its status of data within MEGA.
+If the application is newly added and information will be filled the status is “on-boarding” (e.g. project mode or handover to another department).

+Data fields will be completed by IT Contributor and Product MEGA contact.

-After completing the minimum set of data by the Product MEGA contact and IT Contributor the status has to be changed to “minimum maintained data” by the Product MEGA contact, then an automatic Email to inform the Legal Entities and Information Owner will be generated.
+After completing the minimum set of data by the Product MEGA contact and IT Contributor the status has to be changed to “minimum maintained data” by the Product MEGA contact after he/she validates data fields.

+Then an automatic Email to inform all banking-regulated Legal Entities (LE) and Information Owner (IO) about newly added applications will be generated.
+(Email draft see annex 6.3)

 If the application belongs to the portfolio, the Legal Entity responsible has to assign the Legal Entity as Using or/and Owning Legal Entity and set the status to “complete”.

+.
+Finally,

+A quarterly “completeness report” will be sent to all Product MEGA contacts to fill in the missing data and check data regarding correctness.

 A quarterly “compliance report” will be sent to all banking-regulated Legal Entitites including the list of applications assigned to their Legal Entity.
-The Legal Entities have to check and confirm the current status.After the application is flagged as “complete” - all banking-regulated Legal Entities (LE) and Information Owner (IO) will receive information about newly added applications via E-mail.
-The Legal Entities will assign themself as Using or Owning Legal Entity.
-Once the owning legal entity has been assigned only this entity will be able to modify this field again.
-Finally, a quarterly report of all new added applications and Using/Owning Legal Entities as well as completeness of data will be sent for information to all banking-regulated Legal Entities. (see figure below)
+The Legal Entities have to check and confirm the current status.

+A quarterly report of all new added applications and Using/Owning Legal Entities as well as completeness of data will be sent for information to all banking-regulated Legal Entities.

+further details see chapter 3.3.4